nikeshhegde/car-rental-application/README.md

-# car-rental-application

-Simulated Car Rental system using object-oriented principles.
+# Simulated Car Rental system using object-oriented principles.

-##Requirements
+## Requirements
 - The system should allow reservation of a car of a given type at a desired date and time for a given number of days.
 - There are 3 types of cars (Sedan, SUV and van).